-- 1. Provide students with the knowledge, skills and abilities to recognize common and special hazards in the pyrotechnic industry and enforce fire prevention laws and regulations while assigned to Outdoor Aerial Public Fireworks Displays. - 2.
-Provide students with information about the role of the fire department while assigned to Outdoor Aerial Public Fireworks Displays. - 3.
-Provide a level of enforcement consistency from jurisdiction to jurisdiction when assigned to Outdoor Aerial Public Fireworks Displays. - 4.
-Provide the Pyrotechnic Industry and the People of the State a safe environment when observing an Outdoor Aerial Public Fireworks Display.
+- 1. Provide students with the knowledge, skills and abilities to recognize common and special hazards in the pyrotechnic industry and enforce fire prevention laws and regulations while assigned to proximate audience pyrotechnic events. - 2.
+Provide students with information about the role of the fire department while assigned to proximate audience pyrotechnic events. - 3.
+Provide a level of enforcement consistency from jurisdiction to jurisdiction when assigned to proximate audience pyrotechnic events. - 4.
+Provide the Pyrotechnic Industry and the People of the State of California a safe environment when observing a proximate audience pyrotechnics public display for group entertainment.